pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 ## VOLATILITY
 - when the volatility is high it's risky so just do day-trading and secure gain after few hours
 - when the volatility is low it's safe so just do swing-trading and secure gain after few days

+## MOMENTUM4

+Momentum is the speed or velocity of price changes in a stock, security, or tradable instrument.

 ## TREND
 - bull market usually takes many years (24 months to 72 months)